Skip to main content

 What happens during liposuction?

+Before the procedure, general anesthesia or IV sedation is administered for your comfort.
 Once the anesthesia is provided, your surgeon will begin liposuction.

 Liposuction is performed through small, inconspicuous incisions.

-First, sterile liquid solution is infused to reduce bleeding and trauma.
+First, sterile liquid solution is infused to reduce bleeding and post-operative pain.
 Then a thin hollow tube, or cannula, is inserted through these incisions to loosen excess fat using a controlled back and forth motion.
 The dislodged fat is then suctioned out of the body using a surgical vacuum or syringe attached to the cannula.

 What is liposuction recovery like?